quantonganh/helix-wiki/How-to-install-the-default-language-servers.md

 language-server = { command = "deno", args = ["lsp"], language-id = "typescriptreact" }
 ```

-Note that some lsp commands are not currently supported, in particular `go_to_definition` because it requires a deno lsp extension https://deno.land/manual/language_server/overview.
+Note that some lsp commands are not currently supported, in particular `go_to_definition` because it requires a Deno lsp extension https://deno.land/manual/language_server/overview.

 ## Docker